lisamateane/thuto-college-network/02-design/assumptions.md

 # Design Assumptions

-The project brief does not specify exact departments, device counts or room layout for Thuto Skills Training College.
-Per lecturer guidance, the following reasonable assumptions were made for a small training college:
+The project brief does not specify exact departments, device counts or room layout for Thuto Skills Training College.The following reasonable assumptions were made for a small training college.

 ## Assumed departments